 UVA Future Virginia Nurse Faculty Loan Assistance Repayment Program (FNVF)

 Full-time students enrolling in the PhD in Nursing or the Doctor in Nursing Practice (DNP) programs are eligible.
-The application deadline: May 15th.
+Application deadline: May 15th.
 New DNP or PhD students will be sent the FNVF loan application in April.

 Provides travel awards ($100 - $500) to undergraduate or graduate students making presentations at regional, national or international professional conferences.
 Calls for support are sent to students every semester (November and March 1st of each year).
 Priority is given to students who are making poster, panel or podium presentation at health-related conferences.
 Contact Gwen Christmas for more info.

 There are several sources of outside scholarship support for undergraduate and graduate nursing students.